bakernoodles/Drum-Machine/README.md

 ---

-This was originally something I started around two years ago.
-For personal reasons I had stopped programming and left it unfinished.
-I am coding again and I've always wanted to finish this app.
+Originally something I started around two years ago.
+For personal reasons, I had stopped programming and left the app unfinished.
+I am coding again, and I've always wanted to finish this app.

-I had forgotten how I was building the app so I had problems trying to relearn my code.
-Also, I had learned of better approaches to solve some problems.
-Finishing this app was a good learning experience, and I am glad I decided to finish it.
+I had forgotten how I coded the app, so I had to relearn my code.
+That part was probably the biggest challenge.
+I have learned a lot since starting this app and now.
+If I could do this all over, I would not overcomplicate some things in this app.
+For instance, the amount of nested componants.

+Completing this app was a good learning experience, I am glad I finished it. 🐱‍💻